Character-Centered Dialogue Generation from Scene-Level Prompts: Abstract

 \section{Abstract}

-Recent advances in scene-based video generation have enabled systems to synthesize coherent visual narratives from structured prompts.
-However, a crucial dimension of storytelling—\textit{character-driven dialogue and speech}—remains underexplored.
-In this paper, we present a modular pipeline that transforms action-level prompts into visually and auditorily grounded narrative dialogue, enriching visual storytelling with natural voice and character expression.
-Our method takes as input a pair of prompts per scene, where the first defines the setting and the second specifies a character’s behavior.
-While a story generation model such as Text2Story produces the corresponding visual scene, we focus on generating expressive, character-consistent utterances grounded in both the prompts and the scene image.
-A pretrained vision-language encoder extracts high-level semantic features from a representative frame, capturing salient visual context.
-These features are then integrated with structured prompts to guide a large language model in synthesizing natural dialogue.
-To ensure contextual and emotional consistency across scenes, we introduce a \textit{Recursive Narrative Bank}—a speaker-aware, temporally structured memory that recursively accumulates each character’s dialogue history.
-Inspired by Script Theory in cognitive psychology, this design enables characters to speak in ways that reflect their evolving goals, social context, and narrative roles throughout the story.
-Finally, we render each utterance as expressive, character-conditioned speech, resulting in fully-voiced, multimodal video narratives.
-Our training-free framework generalizes across diverse story settings—from fantasy adventures to slice-of-life episodes—offering a scalable solution for coherent, character-grounded audiovisual storytelling.
+Recent advances in scene-based video generation enable coherent visual narratives from structured prompts, yet a key aspect of storytelling—\textit{character-driven dialogue and speech}—remains underexplored.
+We present a modular pipeline that transforms action-level prompts into visually and auditorily grounded dialogue, enriching scene-based storytelling with natural voice and character expression.
+Our method takes a pair of prompts per scene, defining the setting and character behavior.
+While a story generation model such as Text2Story produces the visual scene, we focus on generating expressive, character-consistent utterances grounded in both the prompts and a representative scene image.
+A pretrained vision-language encoder extracts high-level visual semantics, which are combined with structured prompts to guide a large language model for dialogue synthesis.
+To maintain contextual and emotional consistency across scenes, we introduce a \textit{Recursive Narrative Bank}, a speaker-aware, temporally structured memory that accumulates each character’s dialogue history.
+Inspired by Script Theory, this design enables dialogue that reflects evolving goals, social context, and narrative roles.
+Finally, we render each utterance as expressive, character-conditioned speech, producing fully voiced, multimodal video narratives.
+Our training-free framework generalizes across diverse story settings, providing a scalable solution for coherent, character-grounded audiovisual storytelling.